 After a deposition

 You may ask yourself what happens after a deposition?
 There are several things that may happen, actually.
 First, you need to expect that it may take several weeks for your attorney to receive the records of the deposition.
 Once they have received the record, your attorney will review it and perhaps come up with some follow-up questions, or new lines of questioning.
 The attorney may even have your hired expert witnesses look through the deposition questions and determine if they would like any clarification or further detail on any of the subjects covered.
-This expertise is one of the primary reasons your wrong death lawyer will recommend hiring expert witnesses in a wrongful death lawsuit, after all.
+This expertise is one of the primary reasons your wrongful death lawyer will recommend hiring expert witnesses in a wrongful death lawsuit, after all.
 Often, this will result in another round of depositions, which will take some more time.

 Once the depositions have been completed, and no more is called for, each side will review their case and there may be meetings to discuss a settlement.
 Your expert witnesses’ testimony can be crucial during this part of the process.
 They are used to prove the defendant’s responsibility in the death of your loved one.
 They can also provide compelling reasoning for the defendant to offer you a suitable settlement amount.
 These negotiations will likely go back and forth before any type of agreement is reached.